Skip to main content

 If a school fulfils other conditions, it can apply to the regional authority for increased subsidies.
 The conditions for increased subsidies are as follows: the school has already received the subsidies for one year, the last evaluation by the Czech School Inspectorate was average or better; the school is a public benefit corporation or a school legal entity (in the case of other legal forms) and it undertakes to spend all profits on education and operation.

-The subsidies are allocated as a product of the percentage share of per capita amount set in the contract and the real number of pupils in a school year.
+The subsidies are allocated as a product of the percentage share of the per capita amount set in the contract and the real number of pupils in a school year.
 The Ministry of Education transfers the resources quarterly to the regions, which allocate them to individual schools.

 Normative per capita amount (amount per pupil) in private education, which is set at the central level, must correspond with the budgetary trends of local government units for regional schooling (“public schools”).